 Studies have revealed that cereal heavy diets are shown to increase alkaline levels in the urine, enablingenable the perfect environment for strains of bacteria like E. Coli to thrive and crystalize.
 Cereals and other grains also cause inflammation and other issues that contribute to strain on the body and immune systems.
 With the Volhard diet you can control how alkaline or acidic the diet needs to be.
 Volhard tested their diets and other ingredients for pH- so watch for this video to be released online soon!

 The best diet to prevent UTIs is a raw food diet, full of whole foods that contain B12 vitamins, Vitamin C and minerals that will support your dog’s immune system.
 Vitamin C can only do its work when biologically available and not synthetic essential amino acids are present in every meal the dog gets.
-Supplementation with B vitamins and antioxidants in times of stress, as well as offering cooling foods such as raw fruits, vegetables, and yogurt to reduce the symptoms of urinary tract infection.
+Supplementation with B vitamins and antioxidants in times of stress and offering cooling foods such as raw fruits, vegetables, and yogurt reduce the symptoms of urinary tract infection.
 Foods that are known to aggravate UTIs include asparagus, spinach, raw carrots, tomatoes, and dairy products.

 Additionally, one of the largest determining factors in your dog’s ability to fight off UTIs will be their hydration levels.
 If your dog eats 100% dry food all day you are counting on them to drink enough water to stay hydrated.
 Providing them a hydrated diet is a sure way to make sure their water intake is sufficient to flush the kidneys and ureters.